FAQs from aspiring law students / lawyers / law profs.

 You can also read legal blogs like SCOTUS Blog, The Marshall Project (if you’re interested in criminal justice), LawFare, and plenty of others.

 And finally, there are innumerable excellent law-centered or law-related podcasts, TV shows, and movies.
 Some of my favorites are Serial, Season 3; The Wire; and The Ezra Klein Show.
+I have We Own This City on my agenda.

 How to learn about the law in the real world: